jic-dtool/jic-dtool.github.io/about.md

   <h3>Vision</h3>

   <p>
-  To give researchers confidence that their data is safe and secure, we want to make data management a seamless and unobtrusive process that happens automatically in the background
+  To give researchers confidence that their data is safe and secure we want to make data management a seamless and unobtrusive process that happens automatically in the background
   </p>

   <p>
-  To empower researchers to make use of the most cost-effective storage and computing resources available to them we want to make working with data hosted in the cloud as easy as working with data on one's own machine.
+  To empower researchers to make use of the most cost-effective storage resources we want to make access to data hosted in the cloud as easy as if it was on one's own machine.
   </p>

   <p>
-  To enable researchers to analyse their data as quickly as possible we want to make data processing in the cloud and on high-performance computing clusters as easy as processing data on one's own machine.
+  To enable researchers to analyse their data as quickly as possible we want to make data processing in the cloud and on high-performance computing clusters as easy as analysing data on one's own machine.
   </p>